matthew-tfs/mjcb.io/content/blog/00021-visual-studio-code-with-latex.md

 ## Installing Visual Studio Code ##

-I won't go into the installation of VS Code since it is fairly straightforward, and accepting all of the default options should be fine.
+I won't go into the installation of VS Code since it is straightforward, and accepting all the default options should be fine.
 When you download it there are three options for installing it, User Installer, System Installer and Zip.
 It is your preference, and no matter how you install it there should be no issues using the LaTeX plugins with it.

 ![VS Code](/images/blog/00021/vs-code-installation-09.png "Default VS Code Window after installation.")

 ## Installing MiKTeX ##

 Like the installation of VS Code, I also won't go into the details on how to install it since it is very straightforward to do.
-Just accept all of the default options and everything should work.
+Just accept all the default options and everything should work.
 There are two post-installation tasks to do, and one thing to confirm after installation.

 Immediately after installation the MiKTeX Console should appear prompting you to update packages.
 Click on the "Update now" button and let the packages update.
 It should prompt you to restart the console when it completes.

 ![MiKTeX Installation](/images/blog/00021/miktex-installation-11.png "The number of packages that need to be updated will vary based on what version of MiKTex you installed.")

 When the MiKTeX Console reopens, you should be prompted to select a mode of operation.
-This is your choice, but if your workstation has multiple users you should select the option "Stay in user mode".
+This is your choice, but if your workstation has multiple users, you should select the option "Stay in user mode".

 ![MiKTeX Installation](/images/blog/00021/miktex-installation-15.png "The Operation mode will determine where the configuration options are stored for you MiKTeX settings.")